cmclean/nucleus/docs/source/nucleus/io/fastq.md

 Initializes a NativeFastqReader.

 Args:
-  input_path: string.
+  input_path: str.
 A path to a resource containing FASTQ records.
 ```

 <a name="iterate"></a>